 Minnesota Life Insurance Review

-Minnesota Life Insurance, now known as Securian, is one of the oldest, most established names in the insurance industry.
-The company offers a wide array of life insurance policies, accident and illness insurance policies, as well as annuity products.
+Minnesota Life Insurance, now known as Securian, is a highly rated life insurance company offering a variety of life insurance, accident insurance, and annuity products.

-Minnesota Life’s history can be traced back to 1880, when Russell Dorr – the company’s founder – set up the Bankers Association of Minnesota.
+Minnesota Life began in 1880 when Russell Dorr – the company’s founder – set up the Bankers Association of Minnesota.
 It was the very first life insurance company to operate out of Minnesota.
 It is currently based in St. Paul, Minnesota.

 In 1901, the company underwent a structural transformation and became a mutual life insurance company under a new name – Minnesota Mutual Life.
 From then on, the company has managed to grow from strength to strength and has become one of the largest providers of insurance products in the country.